Examples of deformed Spin(7)-instantons/Donaldson-Thomas connections: Deformed -instantons on -Sasakian cones

 Solving the latter yields (\ref{dspin7conical}).
 On the other hand, a straightforward computation shows that $*(F_A\w \Phi_{BS})=-F_A$ is equivalent to the system

 The solution with $c=0$ is given by (\ref{spin7conical}). \end{proof}

+Note that since asymptotically $W(x)\sim \log(x) +o(1)$, it follows that the deformed $\Spin(7)$-instantons given by (\ref{dspin7conical}) have slower growth rate than the $\Spin(7)$-instantons given by (\ref{spin7conical}).
 We should point out that Theorem \ref{thm: dspin7 cone} does not only apply to the Aloff-Wallach space $N_{1,1}$ but to any $3$-Sasakian $7$-manifold with its squashed strictly nearly parallel $\G_2$-structure as given by \cite[Proposition 2.4]{GalickiSalamon1996}; in this case the $1$-forms $\theta_{2},\theta_{3},\theta_{4}$ in Theorem \ref{thm: dspin7 cone} are then replaced by the dual $1$-forms to the Reeb Killing vector fields.
-It is also worth noting that Proposition \ref{prop: dspin equations for BS} with $k=0$ also corresponds to the deformed $\Spin(7)$ condition on the trivial line bundle over the spinor bundle of $S^4$ endowed with the \textit{complete} Bryant-Salamon $\Spin(7)$ metric \cite{Bryant1989}: this is simply because the structure equations are the same.
+Moreover, it is worth noting that Proposition \ref{prop: dspin equations for BS} with $k=0$ also corresponds to the deformed $\Spin(7)$ condition on the trivial line bundle over the spinor bundle of $S^4$ endowed with the \textit{complete} Bryant-Salamon $\Spin(7)$ metric \cite{Bryant1989}: this is simply because the structure equations are the same.
 In this case the initial condition we need for $A$ to extend smoothly to the zero section $S^4$ is $p(0)=0$.
 Thus, equation (\ref{dspin7bs}) corresponds to a singular initial value problem and as such one cannot appeal standard theory to obtain existence and uniqueness of a solution.
 With $k=0$ and $C=c=1$, seeking for a power series solution to (\ref{dspin7bs}) around $r=0$ gives

 where $a\in \R$.
 In particular, we see that such a solution cannot vanish at $r=0$.
 We saw a similar phenomenon when investigating the deformed $\G_2$-instanton equations on the spinor bundle of $S^3$ in \cite[Section 4.2]{FowdardG2}, but nonetheless there can still exist smooth solutions as demonstrated therein.
 We hope to analyse equation (\ref{dspin7bs}) in more detail in future work to find global solutions.
 Note that we also obtained singular initial value problems in the last section but this was not a difficulty since we were already able to solve the equations explicitly.